megandawe/rticles_demo/README.md

 # rticles_demo
 Example of creating PDFs in journal-specific formats from RMarkdown templates provided with the [`rticles`](https://github.com/rstudio/rticles) package from Rstudio

+**How to use this repo**
+ - After following the setup instructions [here](https://github.com/rstudio/rticles) and if neccesary the additional troubleshooting in `notes.Rmd`below, open an .Rmd file from one of the test directories and click knit (in RStudio GUI above) to output a PDF formatted for a specific journal

+ - More recently added journal tmeplates (eg Springer) were not installed with `rticles` but are avalible on  https://github.com/rstudio/rticles

 **This repository contains:**

 - `notes.Rmd` - instructions on one way of installing `rticles` and configuring it with MiKTeX on Windows 10.